getconversio/mqrpc/README.md

 Calls the named `procedure` on an RpcServer with the given `args`.
 Resolves to whatever the procedure returns.
 Rejects if the procedure throws, or there is a connection error or an error in the server.

-##### `async server.term()`

-Neatly shut down the client.
-Closes the AMQP channel and, if one wasn't provided, the connection as well.

 ###### Errors

-The following error types may be thrown from `client.call`:
+The following error types may be thrown:

 * `ProcedureFailed`: The most common (hopefully), is thrown when the procedure itself throws.
 The remote error stack may be included in `error.causeStack`.
 * `ServerError`: When an error occurs in the server while processing the call.
 Eg: the requested procedure is not registered.
 * `UnparseableContent`: Whatever reply we got from a server could not be parsed.
 * `UnknownReply`: Reply was parseable, but the format isn't understood.

+##### `async server.term()`

+Neatly shut down the client.
+Closes the AMQP channel and, if one wasn't provided, the connection as well.

 ## Future Features